chance2021/lab24-argo-cicd/README.md

   --from-literal=token="$WEBHOOK_SECRET"
 ```

-> Keep the Git automation email at `workflow@example.com` so the sensor can identify workflow-authored commits and ignore them.
-The workflow still labels its commits with a `[workflow]` prefix, but the change-detection guard now runs inside the workflow itself by diffing `apps/my-service/app/`.
+> Keep the Git automation email at `workflow@example.com` so workflow-authored commits are easy to recognize (and can be filtered later if you choose).
+The workflow still labels its commits with a `[workflow]` prefix, but change detection happens inside the workflow by diffing `apps/my-service/app/`.

 ### 2.3 Allow the Argo Workflows controller to operate in `cicd`